-The Florida bark scorpion (Centruroides gracilis) is the most commonly encountered scorpion in Polk County and across central Florida.
+The Florida bark scorpion (Centruroides gracilis) is the most commonly encountered scorpion in Polk County and across central Florida, from Lakeland to Bartow.
 It is a medium-sized scorpion (~2.5–3.5″ long) with a slender brown body and yellowish-brown legs.
+They favor damp, dark harborage, so crawl-space treatment in Lakeland is a common part of control.
 Stings are painful but not life-threatening to healthy adults — medical attention is recommended for children, the elderly, and anyone with a history of allergic reactions.

 Where Florida bark scorpions live in Polk County